 Apart from buying more CPUs, you can also reach the speed gain by optimizing your workflow, especially for a large amount of data.
 MapTiler Engine is the most effective at reading 256x256 blocks of data.

-Both things can be done using command-line tools of the GDAL library, such as gdalwarp and gdaladdo.
+Both things can be done using command-line tools of the GDAL library, such as gdal_translate.

-One of the formats that makes use of all the mentioned optimizations is the Cloud Optimized GeoTIFF format (COG).
-To convert your file using the gdalwarp utility, use this command in the terminal:
+One of the formats that makes use of all the mentioned optimizations is the tiled GeoTIFF format.
+To convert your file using the gdal_translate utility, use this command in the terminal:

 Comments